cmgson/Weather-Api/README.md

 ---
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
+I used the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
 The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
-Use `localStorage` to store any persistent data.
+I used `localStorage` to store any persistent data.

 ## User Story